jodithea/All_repos_traffic_log/README.md

 # Traffic log for all github repositories

 * This repository logs traffic statistics for all of my public github repositories
-* Enter the directory named after the repository of interest and download the latest report
+* Enter the directory 'jodithea' then the directory named after the repository of interest
+* In the README click on 'Latest report PDF: report.pdf'
-* The report will show traffic statistics accurate to the latest 24 hours
+* A PDF report will be downloaded, which displays traffic statistics accurate to the latest 24 hours